billyziege/resume_latex/README.md

 the content I have in the upper right side.
 It's not a very big project, but it's also a one-page resume so it doesn't need to be.

-# Why do you have this repo?
+# Why do you have this repo

 What you need to know about me is that I don't really have much on github.
 A lot of my current work is software engineering where I create internal documents.
 I do this at work,